Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Results

-With the physical origin of the entropy ordering identified, we quantify the relationship between the two geometric indicators.
-The residue-level Spearman rank correlation between $H_{\mathrm{spec}}[n;\sigma{=}1.5]$ and $E[n]$ across all 320\,453 residues is $\rho = 0.454$ ($p < 10^{-308}$, the IEEE~754 float64 underflow limit; Fig.~\ref{fig:corr_combo}a).
+The residue-level Spearman rank correlation between $H_{\mathrm{spec}}[n;\sigma{=}1.5]$ and $E[n]$ across all 320\,453 residues is $\rho = 0.454$ (highly significant; Fig.~\ref{fig:corr_combo}a).
 This moderate value indicates that the two indicators capture related but non-redundant geometric information.
-The relationship is expected because both quantities respond to the spectral structure of $V_{\mathrm{re}}[n]$: $E[n]$ is a pointwise high-pass filter sensitive exclusively to nearest-neighbor torsion differences, whereas $H_{\mathrm{spec}}$ integrates spectral content over a $6\sigma \approx 9$-residue window and summarizes the full bandwidth of the local power spectrum.
-The moderate correlation ($\rho = 0.454$) indicates that $H_{\mathrm{spec}}$ captures spectral information not accessible to the pointwise operator $E[n]$, motivating the composite score analysis below.
+The relationship is expected because both quantities respond to the spectral structure of $V_{\mathrm{re}}[n]$.
+The operator $E[n]$ is a pointwise integrability probe sensitive exclusively to nearest-neighbor torsion changes (under uniform curvature, $E[n] \approx \tfrac{1}{2}|\cos\tau[n] - \cos\tau[n{+}1]|$), whereas $H_{\mathrm{spec}}$ integrates spectral content over a $6\sigma \approx 9$-residue window and summarizes the full bandwidth of the local power spectrum.

 Per-chain analysis on the 251 helical peptides yields a mean Spearman $\rho = 0.424$ (median 0.487), with 94.8\% of chains showing $\rho > 0$, confirming that the positive association is consistent across individual proteins.
-The nature of the non-redundant information is clarified by a segment-level analysis using the Jensen--Shannon divergence (JSD) \cite{lin2002divergence} between each helical segment's STFT power spectrum and the ideal DNLS soliton spectrum.
-The JSD correlates strongly with $H_{\mathrm{spec}}$ ($\rho = 0.800$) but only moderately with $E[n]$ ($\rho = 0.522$), and partial correlation analysis confirms that JSD carries independent frequency-domain information beyond $E[n]$: the partial correlation JSD vs.\ $H_{\mathrm{spec}}$ controlling for $E[n]$ is $+0.766$, whereas JSD vs.\ $E[n]$ controlling for $H_{\mathrm{spec}}$ drops to $+0.407$.
+The nature of the non-redundant information is clarified by a segment-level analysis using the Jensen--Shannon divergence (JSD) \cite{lin2002divergence} between the STFT power spectrum of each helical segment and the ideal DNLS soliton spectrum.
+The JSD correlates strongly with $H_{\mathrm{spec}}$ ($\rho = 0.800$) but only moderately with $E[n]$ ($\rho = 0.522$), and partial correlation analysis confirms that JSD carries independent frequency-domain information beyond $E[n]$.
+The partial correlation of JSD vs.\ $H_{\mathrm{spec}}$ controlling for $E[n]$ is $+0.766$, whereas JSD vs.\ $E[n]$ controlling for $H_{\mathrm{spec}}$ drops to $+0.407$.
 The JSD serves as a close proxy for spectral flatness ($\rho = 0.948$), indicating that the non-redundant content of $H_{\mathrm{spec}}$ relative to $E[n]$ is predominantly the broadband character of the local power spectrum rather than any single-frequency feature.